 Symphony on the Prairie is a 40+ year tradition that takes space each summer at Conner Prairie Amphitheater.
-The lineup includes everything from classical symphony to rock and roll classics.
-Guests can pack a picnic and enjoy the music from the lawn, or opt for table service with a bartender and catered meal.
+The lineup includes everything from classical symphony to rock and roll classics performed by the Indianapolis Symphony Orchestra.
+Guests can also pack a picnic and enjoy the music from the lawn.
+Or opt for table service with a bartender and a catered meal.

 Where is Conner Prairie Located?

 Conner Prairie’s standard hours are Tuesday-Sunday, 10 am-5 pm.
-Visit connerprairie.org to purchase tickets.
+Go to connerprairie.org to buy tickets.

 Free Days at Conner Prairie

-- September 17: Smithsonian Magazine Free Museum Day
+- September TBD: Smithsonian Magazine Free Museum Day

 Conner Prairie partners with local attractions to bring family fun to more Indiana families.
 Families with Indiana Access Pass pay $2 per person per visit.
 Children under age two always receive free admission.